Torts on the Multistate Essay Exam: Highly Tested Topics and Tips

 Torts is tested about once a year on the Multistate Essay Exam.
-While it is frequently tested on its own (i.e., it is not combined with another subject), it has been combined with Agency recently (in February 2015 and July 2013, where issues of vicarious liability of an employer was tested).
+While it is frequently tested on its own (i.e., it is not combined with another subject), it has been combined with Agency (recently, where issues of vicarious liability of an employer was tested).

 Torts is predictable.
 Basic Tort principles are tested and if you are familiar with the highly tested topics, you should be well on your way to writing a high scoring Torts MEE answer.

 2. Be aware of the highly tested Torts issues

 The Examiners tend to test several of the same issues repeatedly in Torts Multistate Essay Exam questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

 Some of the highly tested Torts MEE issues include:

 When we see Torts on the Multistate Essay Exam, negligence is by far the most heavily tested topic.
 Thus, it would be very beneficial for you to focus significantly on this issue.
 In general, remember that the basic elements are: duty, breach, causation (both actual and proximate), and damages.
 It is critical to understand these four elements.
 Many students understand negligence generally but struggle with topics of actual and proximate causation, or duty.
 If you find yourself in this boat, seek tutoring, rewatch your bar exam course lectures, or get help from a friend.
 These tricky topics (causation, duty) are highly tested on the MEE!
 Indeed, causation also appears in Criminal Law MEE questions that test homicide.
 So you could even see a causation issue in that MEE question!

 And, as noted below, negligence is the most-tested topic on the MBE.
 It is worth it to learn it well!

 Children and their duty